pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * "server-ipv4" and "server-ipv6" keys have IP addresses for the delegated name servers
 * "server-name" keys have hostnames for the delegated name servers; the addresses must be fetched
 * "include-delegi" keys have domain names which in turn have more information about the delegation
+* "mandatory" key has list of other keys which resolver must understand before using the record

 The DELEG-aware resolver seeing the DELEG RRset uses that information to form the list of best servers to ask about the original zone ({{finding-best}}).
 If the DELEG RRset contains "include-delegi", the resolver queries those hostnames for DELEGI RRsets.